 The Age of Innocence is Edith Wharton’s twelfth novel, initially serialized in four parts in the Pictorial Review magazine in 1920, and later released by D. Appleton and Company as a book in New York and in London.
 It won the 1921 Pulitzer Prize for Fiction, making Wharton the first woman to win the prize.

 2020 marks the centennial of this extraordinary novel.
-Its main themes include love, inequity, and tribalism, and are as important as ever.
-Recently, BBC’s Sounds Arts & Ideas podcast aired, The wealth gap, #MeToo and Edith Wharton, which showcases how relevant Wharton’s novel is today.
+Its central theme-the pitting of individual aspiration against the silent, crushing authority of the social tribe-is as important and relevant as ever.
+BBC’s Sounds Arts & Ideas podcast recently aired, The wealth gap, #MeToo and Edith Wharton, which showcases how relevant Wharton’s novel is today.

 Roxanne Gay, Ta-Nehisi Coates, and Dennis Lehane have all cited The Age of Innocence as one of their favorite novels and they are not alone.
 The novel continues to be recognized as one of America’s greatest works of literature.

 We hope you join us in celebrating this anniversary.
 Here are some ways you can be involved:

 (Re)Read it or (Re)Watch it!

 Pick up copies of new centennial editions of The Age of Innocence.
 The Scribner edition features an introduction by Colm Toibin and the Penguin Classics edition features an introduction by Elif Batuman, which was featured in the New York Times Book Review.

 Choose The Age of Innocence for your next Book Club pick and have one our interpreters lead a discussion for your Club, here at The Mount.
 For more information, call 413-551-5100 or email email@example.com.